-The National Arboretum spans 446 acres in Northeast Washington, home to flowers, trees, and everything in between.
-Those lucky enough to be visiting near the end of April will be stunned by the wall of color on the Glenn Dale Azalea Hillside, when tens of thousands of blossoms cover the slopes of Mount Hamilton.
+The U. S. National Arboretum spans 446 acres in northeast Washington D.C., home to flowers, trees, and everything in between.
+If you are lucky enough to be visiting near the end of April, you'll be stunned by the wall of color on the Glenn Dale Azalea Hillside, when tens of thousands of blossoms cover the slopes of Mount Hamilton.

-Visitors will find blooming plants all year-round in the Asian Collections, with the camellias dominating from mid-autumn through early spring.
-The full collection covers 13 acres and has a Chinese Valley, Korean Hillside, and Japanese Woodland.
+You will find blooming plants all year-round in the Asian Collections, with the camellias dominating from mid-autumn through early spring.
+The full collection covers 13 acres and has several themed areas, including a Chinese Valley, Korean Hillside, and Japanese Woodland.

 The Arboretum is also home to many gardens, featuring historic roses, perennials, annuals, herbs, and wildflowers.
 This is also the site of the Washington Youth Garden, a working garden that hosts school groups and families as the kids work together to grow food while learning about gardening, nutrition, and horticultural science.

-An unexpected landmark on the property is the National Capitol Columns - a set of Corinthian sandstone columns that once held up the dome of the Capitol Building until they were quickly replaced by larger, stronger ones that could support the full weight of the iron.
+An unexpected landmark on the property is the National Capitol Columns — a set of Corinthian sandstone columns that briefly supported the dome of the Capitol Building until they were quickly replaced by larger, stronger ones that could support the full weight of the iron.

 8. Smithsonian National Zoological Park

-Another popular section is the Elephant Trail, a habitat that is home to five Asian elephants and provides plenty of space for them to roam, play, and splash.
+You will also want to keep an eye out for the Elephant Trail, a habitat that is home to five Asian elephants and provides plenty of space for them to roam, play, and splash.
 The Great Cats exhibit includes African lions and Sumatran tigers; and the primates exhibit includes a Great Ape House, home to gorillas and orangutans; Gibbon Ridge, with its siamangs and white-cheeked gibbons; and Lemur Island, home to three varieties of the adorable critter.
-The zoo is also home to a reptile center, aviary, small mammal house, and a kids' farm.
+The zoo is also home to a reptile center, an aviary, a small mammal house, and a kids' farm.